rivernews/terraform-digitalocean-kubernetes-microservice/README.md

 ```

 ### Ingress controller and externalDns resource running on your K8
 Lastly, if your microservice needs to be exposed to external traffic & be assigned a domain name, this module assumes your cluster already have ingress controller and externalDns resource configured. **Particularly, your ingress controller has a `default-ssl-certificate` configured w/ wildcard certificate**, which can be used to deploy microservice to your desired subdomain (covered by the wildcard certificate).
 You can specify your desired domain name for the microservice by variable `app_deployed_domain`.
-If your microservice does not need to be accessed outside from the cluster, then an ingress controller is not required.
-You can omit the variable `app_deployed_domain` in such case.
+If your microservice does not need to be accessed outside from the cluster, then ingress controller and externalDns are not required.
+You can ignore the variable `app_deployed_domain` in such case.

 ## How to use